Mastercard/pkcs11-tools/docs/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, or any other method with the owners of this repository before making a change.

+If you create additional source files, add them to the Makefile.am in the respective source folder.

 ## Pull Request Process

 1. Pull requests should be made against master branch, which is also our latest stable version.